-EMDR Glossary: Eye Movement Desensitization Reprocessing
+EMDR Glossary: Eye Movement Desensitization and Reprocessing

 Eye movements are used while recalling the original trauma to create a form of distraction (and allowing you to stay in the present moment - we call this dual attention).
 Sometimes therapists use tactile and auditory stimulation in addition to eye movements - and sometimes eye movements aren’t used at all.